No School Day Nature Camps!

 What should my child(ren) bring with them?

-Pack a lunch for your child(ren).
-One snack will be provided in the morning and in the afternoon.
+Pack a lunch and snacks for your child(ren).
+There will be a time in the morning and afternoon to eat their snacks.

 What should my child wear?